 Can you approach suppliers to take back some excessive inventory you may have ordered?
 They might help you out of a temporary tight corner as a goodwill gesture if you explain you have a temporary cash flow crisis, but that you wish to build a long-term relationship with them.

-Your assets include prepaid expenses, vehicles, plant and equipment, fittings and property.
-Each of these can be a possible source of funds.
+These include prepaid expenses, vehicles, plant and equipment, fittings and property, and they’re a possible source of funds.

-Fixed assets can often be the source of a significant amount of cash.
-Do you really put all your assets to full use?
+Ask yourself if you put all your assets to full use.
 You might be able to sell off little-used assets such as machinery and hire suitable replacements when you require them.